bordaigorl/remy/README.md

     the layers below the strokes would be covered by the eraser which is undesirable.
   * `"auto"` will use `"ignore"` and automatically switch to `"accurate"` when the page contains strokes that may need the accurate method to be rendered precisely (e.g. with very wide strokes).

+- `thickness_scale`
+  controls the ratio of the thickness of lines that should actually be rendered (1 is full scale).

 - `exclude_layers`
   can be set to a list of numbers between 1 and 5 indicating which layers to exclude from the rendering.